DFHack/dfhack/docs/Lua API.rst

   Returns the age of the unit in years as a floating-point value.
   If ``true_age`` is true, ignores false identities.

+* ``dfhack.units.isValidLabor(unit, unit_labor)``

+  Returns whether the indicated labor is settable for the given unit.

+* ``dfhack.units.setLaborValidity(unit_labor)``

+  Sets the given labor as valid for all playable units in the game (that is, for all civilizations whose members can be residents of your fort).

 * ``dfhack.units.getNominalSkill(unit, skill[, use_rust])``

   Retrieves the nominal skill level for the given unit.
 If ``use_rust``